 - Scrum Master facilitates the Scrum process.
 Usually, it is the most knowledgeable Scrum user on the team or even an outside consultant that helps in the Scrum application.
 Their function is to guide the team in how they apply Scrum and help if there are any uncertainties in the practice.

 - The team completes work items and builds the final product.
 This is a cross-functional set of professionals that work to achieve the end goal.

 When comparing teams and their roles in Kanban vs Scrum vs Scrumban, the latter takes a middle ground.
 It works great for both – teams that are cross-functional or not.
 Scrumban does not define any specific roles to be used but allows for the team to decide if and what roles should be added.
 Therefore each team can pick and choose what is the best for them.

 Planning and Estimation

 In Scrum, planning, and estimation is done based on the length of the iteration (sprint).
 Before a new iteration can begin, the Product Owner plans which tasks should be completed and sits down with the team to estimate the time needed to complete them.
-If during the estimation it becomes clear that there is too much work for the allocated time, work items are divided into smaller ones.
+If during the estimation it becomes clear that there is too much work for the allocated time, work items are divided into smaller items.

 Planning in Scrumban is done on demand.
 Once the planning trigger activates, the team sits down and plans work items for the next iteration.
 Team velocity is used to determine how many tasks the team will be able to complete during an iteration.
-Thus the team only adds that number of tasks into their plan.
+Thus the team only adds that number of tasks into their backlog.
 For long-term goals, Scrumban teams use bucket size planning.